EtnMn/etnmn.github.io/front/src/content/posts/dev-containers.md

 ## Run the container

-Once you start _VS Code_ from _WSL_, you'll see is a message about `Installing VS Code Server`.
+Once you start _VS Code_ from _WSL_, you'll see a message about `Installing VS Code Server`.
 It allows you to use Visual Studio Code on your _Windows_ machine while seamlessly interacting with the _WSL_ environment.

 You can run the container by selecting _VS Code_ command `Dev Containers: Reopen in Container`.
 A shortcut is also available in the bottom left corner of the IDE.
 Once the build is complete, _VS Code_ will reopen the project inside the container and install extensions.
 You can now start coding.